yash240408/NavIndia/README.md

 ## `Features`

-- Use cutting-edge algorithms to instantly identify potholes and bumps in the road.
+- We used cutting-edge Machine Learning(ML) algorithms to instantly identify potholes.
-- Easily navigate and report road hazards with this intuitively designed interface.
+- User friendly App interface makes it easy for user to report the Potholes with its precise location on the map.
 - Use the app to earn rewards such as gift cards and localised coupons nearby while encouraging community participation in road upkeep.
 - Large Database: An extensive database that effectively prioritizes road repair projects by listing pothole locations, sizes, and severity levels.